fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Shipping costs being shown with tax included when tax settings is set to display without tax included.
 * Fixed: State field validation message for required field displaying even when field is optional.
+* Fixed: Fatal error when our checkout fields optimization feature is disabled.

 = 1.5.2 - 2022-02-14 =